What is “need” for work?

 What is “Need” for Work?

 Your “need” for work has everything to do with satisfaction with your current situation.
-How satisfied you are with your current work situation can or show your current need for a change in your work status.
+How satisfied you are with your current work situation can show your current need for a change in your work status.
 For example, if I am happy not working, I may have a low Need for changing my work situation and may not look for a job.
 But, if I’m not working and I’m not happy about it, that may tell me that it’s time for a change.
 Or, if you are working, you may ask yourself, “How happy am I with my current job?”

 What is the importance of “Need to Work?”